dask/dask-blog/_posts/2020-11-12-deconvolution.md

 From the Dask output above you can see the data is a z-stack of 950 images where each slice is 2048x2048.
 For this data set, we can improve GPU performance if we operate on larger chunks.
+Additionally, we need to ensure the chunk are are least as bif as the PSF which in this case is, (128, 128, 128).
 As we did our work on a DGX2,  which has 16 GPUs, we can comfortably fit the data and perform deconvolution on each GPU if we `rechunk` the data accordingly:

 ```python
 # chunk with respect to PSF shape (128, 128, 128)